FionaGuerin/plantestic/README.md

 # Model-driven Software Engineering
-This code generator produces Java code from plantUML diagrams.
+This test case generator produces test cases from plantUML diagrams.

 # Motivation
 The implementation of user requirements often deviates from the specification of the same user requirements.